 Accordingly, Rishabh Babeley, Naman Singhal and Shabham Jaiswal from IIT BHU, Varanasi are developing a helmet which comprises of; a pneumatic sensor to ensure that it’s strapped on properly, a CO2 and alcohol sensor, and a Bluetooth module consisting of an emitter and receiver to activate/deactivate the vehicle.

 How’s that for innovative and personal safety-related thinking?

 Designed to look like a pendant (or a bracelet), Safer is a stand alone security device capable of transmitting over various forms of communication systems (such as Internet, SMS, Near Field Communication) to alert friends and immediate family in a distress situation.

 It uses multiple cellular phone towers to transmit data and triangulate the user’s position.
 In an emergency, the control room dispatches a distress signal to the user’s contact list, the Police, and the RAT (Rapid Action Team)

 With no other local competitors yet, SAFER is the only such application available in the Indian market today.
 Paras Batra, a 4th year Civil Engineering student at IIT Delhi has conceptualised, designed, produced and brought-to-market this extraordinary personal safety innovation.
-More details can be found here.

 7. 3D User Interface for Cellphones which Doesn’t use Stereoscopy